 A typical toilet has a holding cistern that is fixed above the toilet bowl and contains a fixed volume of water.
 When the toilet is flushed, part of the water from the tank is released rapidly into the bowl.
 The remaining water flows down the drainpipe.
 A flapper valve acts as a seal to keep sewer smells from entering the toilet.
 Several different types of flush tanks are available, with different features.

-The flushing system of an EWC is regulated by a float valve.
-In European water closet the float depresses when the fluid level drops and lever opens the valve.
+The flushing system of a European Water Closet is regulated by a float valve.
+In a European water closet the float depresses when the fluid level drops and lever opens the valve.
 It closes when the float reaches a full position.
 Most tank-style toilets have tank fill valves.
 Two primary designs are available.
 The side-float design has been in use for over a century.
 The concentric design only came onto the market in 1957, and is becoming more common.

 Wash-down bowls: These toilets are less common in North America but are widespread in Europe and Australia.
 Water from the bowl rim pushes waste through the trapway.
 The diameter of the trapway may be as large as three inches.
 A larger trapway means less clogging, but larger water spots mean more streaking in the bowl.
 Generally, these toilets are more expensive than other types.